Efficient Sparse Secure Aggregation for Federated Learning: Proposed Method

 \subsubsection{\texttt{TopBinary} Coding}

+Our method is based on the compression of the updates sent from clients to the aggregation server with an error compensation to ensure convergence \cite{Sto2015, ErrorFeedback_KRSJ19, SparseBinaryCompression_SWMS18}.
 For the compression method, we used a combination of the Top-$k$ sparsification~\cite{SparsifiedSGD_SCJ18} as well as 1-bit quantization~\cite{SignSGD_BWAA18} which we note here as \texttt{TopBinary} coding.
-The Top-$k$ sparsification jointly compresses a vector $X$ by retaining only the $k$ components with largest magnitude, and assuming all other components are zero magnitude.
-More precisely, let $X \in \mathbb{R}^N$, then $\forall i \in [1,N]$,
+The Top-$k$ sparsification jointly compresses a vector $X$ by retaining only the $k$ components with largest magnitude.
+More precisely, let $X \in \mathbb{R}^N$, then